Bioavailability and CBD

 The bioavailability of nutrients in food

-Studying the bioavailability of nutrients in food is critical to understanding how to feed the entire population with available resources.
+The study of the bioavailability of nutrients in food is fundamental to understanding how to feed the entire population with the available resources.
 This is why enormous efforts are being made to understand the bioavailability of the nutrients in each food and which factors of the individual can influence it.

 Macronutrients (proteins, carbohydrates and fats) achieve a bioavailability of up to 90%.
 Since macronutrients enjoy such high bioavailability, the biological value is given great importance, for example, we prefer unsaturated fats rich in omega 3, 6 and 9 acids and proteins that contain the greatest amount of essential amino acids that our body is not able to synthesize.